ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 simultaneously trying to establish a Connection from the Local Endpoint to the Remote Endpoint.
 This corresponds to a TCP simultaneous open, for example.

-The Rendezvous() Action consumes the Preconnection.
-Once Rendezvous() has been called, no further properties may be added to the Preconnection, and no subsequent establishment call may be made on the Preconnection.
+The Rendezvous() Action returns a Connection object.
+Once Rendezvous() has been called, any changes to the Preconnection MUST NOT have any effect on the Connection.
+However, the Preconnection can be reused, e.g., for Rendezvous of another Connection.

 ~~~
 Preconnection -> RendezvousDone<Connection>